j54j6/YoutubeDL-Downloader/README.md

 To list subscriptions the command above is used.
 An example Output is listed below.

 Options:
-    - FIlter (optional) -> A filter can be used to only return a specific subscriptiontype based on the scheme (for example "youtube".)
+    - Filter (optional) -> A filter can be used to only return a specific subscriptiontype based on the scheme (for example "youtube".)
 The filter need to be passed as comma separated list.
 For example:

 ```
         yt_manager.py list-Subscriptions youtube,reddit